puyanwei/React-Bookmark-Manager/README.md

 Thanks so much for the code review interview!
 Here are some bugs and improvements highlighted;

--   ~~Outputting the error message using getElementById, remember we're using React we can dynamically create messages!~~
+-   Outputting the error message using getElementById, remember we're using React we can dynamically create messages!
--   ~~Regex rejects dashes!
-Also comment in where you got this from...~~
+-   Regex rejects dashes!
+Also comment in where you got this from...
--   ~~Could have imported regex checking and error message output functions as a helper folder so that it would be more scaleable.~~
+-   Could have imported regex checking and error message output functions as a helper folder so that it would be more scaleable.
--   ~~Better to use id numbers for each bookmark as comparing the text using the current filter method will delete multiple bookmarks if they have the same name.~~
+-   Better to use id numbers for each bookmark as comparing the text using the current filter method will delete multiple bookmarks if they have the same name.

 _Update!_ - All feedback suggestions corrected now.

+### More Feedback!

+Thanks so much to [@martink-io](https://github.com/martink-io) for the extra feedback!

+-   Conditional truthy syntax for error message
+-   Data binding refactored to update state using onChange event instead of React.createRef()
+-   Clearer naming conventions with addWebstie, editWebsite, deleteWebsite and displayError
+-   Object destructuring addition
+-   Render functions moved to bottom